TartanLlama/tartanllama.github.io/_drafts/writing-a-linux-debugger-step-source-signal.md

 }
 {% endhighlight %}

-Here we take a naive approach of just iterating through compilation units until we find one which contains the program counter, then iterating through the children until we find the relevant function (`DW_TAG_subprogram`).
-As mentioned in the last part, you could handle things like member functions and inlining here if you wanted.
+Here I take a naive approach of just iterating through compilation units until I find one which contains the program counter, then iterating through the children until we find the relevant function (`DW_TAG_subprogram`).
+As mentioned in the last post, you could handle things like member functions and inlining here if you wanted.

 Next is `get_line_entry_from_pc`: